TosbackCgusBridge-Bot/CGUs-versions/Cracked/Privacy Policy.md

     3. Business Transfer.
 As we develop our business, we might sell or buy businesses or their assets, or engage in acquisitions, mergers, restructurings, changes of control, or similar transactions.
 In such transactions, customer information generally is one of the transferred business assets, and your PII is subject to such a transfer.
 Also, in the unlikely event of a bankruptcy, customer information may be transferred to a bankruptcy trustee or debtor in possession and then to a subsequent purchaser.
     4.  **Affiliates**.
 We may share PII, non-PII and other information with our corporate affiliates.
 Some of our most significant affiliates are identified on the website of our parent company, Demand Media, Inc. (www.demandmedia.com).
 Corporate affiliates are those entities that we control, are controlled by us, or are under common control with us and any joint venture in which any of the controlled entities may participate from time to time.
 Any use of your information by our corporate affiliates is subject to this Policy or another policy no less protective of your privacy.
 Likewise, we may obtain information about you from our corporate affiliates or from your visits to other web sites that we or our corporate affiliates control.
 We may share information about you with our corporate affiliates and our corporate affiliates may share information with us using cookie or any other available technology.
     5.  **Compliance and Safety**.
 We may release PII when we believe release is appropriate to:
-        1.  comply with applicable law, and to respond to legal process, including subpoenas, search warrants and court orders, and to respond to or otherwise address written complaints of copyright infringement;
+        1.  comply with applicable law, and to respond to legal process, including subpoenas, search warrants and court orders, and to respond to or otherwise address written complaints of copyright infringement.
-        2.  make disclosures under programs intended to prevent potential crimes or investigate persons;
+        2.  make disclosures under programs intended to prevent potential crimes or investigate persons.
         3.  enforce or apply agreements, including the Terms. or
         4.  protect the rights, property, or safety of Cracked.com, our users, or others, including exchanging information with other companies for fraud protection and credit risk reduction.
 5. INFORMATION SECURITY